-DO arrive at school (and at every lesson) on time.
+YOU MUST arrive at school (and at every lesson) on time.

-DO ensure you have a pen, pencil, ruler and planner (All these items will be issued to you at the start of September, so there can be no excuse).
+YOU MUST ensure you have a pen, pencil, ruler and planner (All these items will be issued to you at the start of September, so there can be no excuse).
 Years 7, 8 and 9 should also ensure they have their reading book with them at all times.

-DO wear the full school uniform, with each item worn properly, particularly shirts, ties and shoes.
+YOU MUST wear the full school uniform, with each item worn properly, particularly shirts, ties and shoes.
 For full details click here.

-DO follow instructions given by staff.
+YOU MUST follow instructions given by staff.

-DO speak and conduct yourself politely at all times.
+YOU MUST speak and conduct yourself politely at all times.

-DO respect others.
+YOU MUST respect others.

-DON’T come to school wearing trainers or boots or sandals or flossies or creepers.
+YOU MUST NOT come to school wearing trainers or boots or sandals or flossies or creepers.
 For full details of uniform requirements click here.

-DON’T come to school with an extreme haircut or brightly-dyed hair.
+YOU MUST NOT come to school with an extreme haircut or brightly-dyed hair.
 Examples of extreme hairstyles include lines or patterns shaved into the haircut, mohicans, no-guards, dip-dyed hair, contrasting hair colours etc. If in any doubt please contact your child's head of year.

-DON’T come to school with any facial piercings.
+YOU MUST NOT come to school with any facial piercings.

-DON’T come to school with false eyelashes, fake nails, brightly coloured nail varnish, fake tan or excessive make-up.
+YOU MUST NOT come to school with false eyelashes, fake nails, brightly coloured nail varnish, fake tan or excessive make-up.

-DON’T come to school with jewellery, apart from a watch and one pair of small plain gold or silver ear-studs - these MUST be removed for PE, and NO EXCEPTIONS will be allowed.
+YOU MUST NOT come to school with jewellery, apart from a watch and one pair of small plain gold or silver ear-studs - these MUST be removed for PE, and NO EXCEPTIONS will be allowed.
 Therefore, if you are having your ears pierced, we advise that this is done at the start of the summer holidays so that healing will be completed before the autumn term starts.

-DON’T bring chewing gum into school.
+YOU MUST NOT bring chewing gum into school.

-DON’T bring fizzy drinks into school.
+YOU MUST NOT bring fizzy drinks into school.
 Why not?
 Click here

 NO SMOKING For many years our policy has been "No smoking".
 Smoking anywhere on the site will absolutely NOT be tolerated AT ALL.
-For details on the consequences of smoking click here.
+For details on the consequences of smoking Click here.